JayantiTA/UDP-clients-server/README.md

 import threading
 ```

-Function send_message() to send message to the server
+Function send_message() to send message to the server (as a target function in object Thread)
 ```py
 def send_message(clientSock):
     # input client's username as identity